awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/go-tutorial.md

 }
 ```

-This example prints a customized greeting that varies based on the path used to access the service\.

 ## Deploy Your Go Application with the EB CLI<a name="go-tutorial-deploy"></a>

 Next, you create your application environment and deploy your configured application with Elastic Beanstalk\.